adewes/pdf-printer/README.md

 that can run the PDF printer (for better isolation / security).
 To build the image locally, run

-    docker build . --tag pdf-printer:latest
+    make docker-image

-You can then run the PDF creator using the following command:
+You can then run the PDF creator on the example data using the following command:

-    docker run pdf-printer:latest -v media:/media -v templates:/templates -v output:/output
+    make docker-example

+Have a look at the Makefile to see how to process different files.
+Basically, the container expects templates to be mounted under `/templates`, media under `/media`, the context given as a JSON file located at `/context.json` and a writeable output directory mounted at `/output`.
+It will look for an `index.html` file in the template directory and write its output to `/output/index.pdf`.
+The UID/GID of the output file will be set to the values specified using the `TARGET_UID` environment variable.

 ## License